pedronis/contextual/README.rst

 The last rule avoids getting ``contextual: failed to infer context:
 ...`` errors when using the aliases with *start directories* not matching any rule.
-A matter of personal taste.
+A matter of personal preference.

 Debugging Rules
 +++++++++++++++